JoaoLRezende/Cope-with-Cops-multiplayer/readme.md

 - a street race.
 No cops.
 (But then you'd need to be able to accelerate and brake and stuff.)

 TODO:
+- generalize the transit-car-receiving mechanism.
+Make us able to receive cars at any latitude. (deque?)
+- prevent the rendering functions from trying to draw (i.e. passing to draw_car) cars whose latitude is is lower than the minimum visible latitude, for efficiency..
 - implement a very barebones server that allows receiving debug messages from the client.
 - implement proper accelerating and breaking.
 - some cars spawn with the same color as the background.
 Either make the background a unique color or prevent cars from being that color.